cms-opendata-workshop/workshop2021-lesson-virtualmachine/_episodes/04-validation.md

 ![](../fig/rightshell.png)

 > **IMPORTANT NOTE**: Depending on your system, there could be some issues with the shared clipboard between the host machine and the virtual machine.
 This means that it is possible that you cannot copy the instructions in this episode directly into your VM session.
 The quickest workaround is to use the [text dump file](../files/lessonDump.txt) of the lesson.
-You can download this file directly in your VM, e.g., the `wget`  command, and follow along to copy the necessary commands directly from the text file.
+You can download this file directly in your VM using, e.g., the `wget`  command, and follow along to copy the necessary commands directly from the text file.
 {: .testimonial}

 > ## Alternative solution to the clipboard problem
 > Another possibility is to use the `ssh` and/or `scp` commands to copy the required files to some other machine that you have access to, from the VM as well as from the host machine.
-For instance, if you had access to an `lxplus` computer at cern, you could copy a certain file from the VM to the lxplus computer.
+For instance, if you had access to an `lxplus` computer at cern (or any other machine at your institute, for instance), you could copy a certain file from the VM to the lxplus computer.
 On the VM you could do:
 >
 > ~~~
 > scp myfile.txt myusername@lxplus.cern.ch:.